Disease Guide ·Heart Disease ·2026

 Heart Disease Coverage Basics

-Most comprehensive pet insurance policies cover heart disease diagnosis, medications, and emergency care.
+Most comprehensive pet insurance covers heart disease diagnosis, medications, and emergency care.
 Standard 14-day illness waiting period applies.
 Echocardiograms, X-rays, and ongoing prescriptions are typically covered.
 Emergency CHF treatment is covered under illness benefits.

 Red flag · Pre-existing